 I’d say yes.

-Although the pack size of the mouse is a little larger than some wireless mice for travel, the extra comfort while using it is worth it in my opinion.
-The battery life is top of the class, and it works on nearly any surface.
+Although the size of the M705 is a little larger than some other wireless mice for travel, it’s far from huge, and the extra comfort while using it justifies the extra size.
+The battery life is top class, and it works on nearly any surface.